 How to make fajita veggies

-My best tip here is to use a cast iron skillet if at all possible.
-The hot, even heat the skillet maintains really allows the vegetables to char in some spots (also perfect for blistered shishito peppers and dipping sauce), which is where a lot of that classic fajita flavor comes from.
+• Use a cast iron skillet if at all possible (also perfect for blistered tomatoes and my shishito peppers recipe).
+The hot, even heat the skillet maintains really allows the vegetables to char in some spots, which is where a lot of that classic fajita flavor comes from.

 Other ways to use Fajita Vegetables